Reading time: 11 minutes

 A win-win

-Once your money is inside super, it is locked away for decades until you retire or reach another condition of release (see ‘When can I access my super’ below).
-That may seem overly restrictive, but it allows compound interest time to create a substantial nest egg.
+Once your money is inside super, it’s locked away for decades until you retire or reach another condition of release (see ‘When can I access my super?’ below).
+That may seem overly restrictive, but it allows compound interest and time to create a substantial nest egg.

-The reward for your patience is that your super contributions and investment earnings inside super are taxed at concessional rates and you can generally withdraw your savings tax free in retirement.
-It is also a win for the government, as the more we all save for our own retirement the less it needs to spend on the Age Pension and other welfare benefits in the future.
+The reward for your patience is that your super contributions and investment earnings inside super are taxed at concessional rates and you can withdraw your savings tax free in retirement, unless you’re a member of an untaxed fund.
+It is also a win for the government, as the more we save for our own retirement the less it needs to spend on the Age Pension and other welfare benefits in the future.

 Putting money in

-If you are aged over 18, earn more than $450 a month and are regarded as an employee for tax purposes, then your employer must make SG payments to your super fund on your behalf.
-The SG is currently set at 9.5% of your gross income including bonuses, commissions and loadings but not overtime.
+If you are aged over 18 and are regarded as an employee for tax purposes, then your employer must make SG payments to your super fund on your behalf.
+The SG requires your employer to contribute the set percentage of your gross income including bonuses, commissions and loadings but not overtime.

 As always with super, there are exceptions:

 In most cases, employees can choose their own super fund.
-There may be exceptions though: if a fund is specified by an industrial agreement, you are a member of a ‘defined benefit’ fund that meets certain conditions, or you work in the public sector.
+There may be exceptions though, such as where you are a member of a defined benefit fund that meets certain conditions, or you work in the public sector.

 Choosing a fund

 When you choose a fund you also get to choose how your super is invested.
-Most big funds offer an investment menu of pre-mixed portfolios with varying risk/return profiles, ethical or sustainable options and the ability to invest directly in shares and other investments.
+Most big funds offer an investment menu of pre-mixed portfolios with varying risk/return profiles, ethical or sustainable options and the ability to invest directly in shares and exchange traded funds.

-If you don’t choose a fund your employer will put you into a ‘default’ fund they choose for you.
-Your money will be invested in a MySuper account that has low fees and simple features.
+If you don’t choose a fund when you start a new job your employer will contribute to your ‘stapled fund’ which is usually the fund that has most recently received contributions for you.
+If you don’t already have a super fund and don’t make a choice, your employer will put you into a ‘default’ fund they choose for you.
+Your money will be invested in a MySuper account with low fees and simple features.

 Is the Superannuation Guarantee enough?